Pit bull dies protecting Florida siblings from venomous snake

-Mother Gina Richardson said her 10-year-old son was playing in the backyard when the 9-month old pit bull jumped toward him and attacked a coral snake, doing his best to keep it away from the boy.
+The mother, Gina Richardson, says her 10-year-old son was playing in the backyard when the 9-month old pit bull jumped toward him, and attacked a coral snake, doing his best to keep it away from the boy.

 His 11-year-old brother then walked into the backyard.